 Choosing a location

-Popular residential areas with a large selection of homes include Setagaya, Ota (the Denenchofu area in particular) and along the Toyoko train line in Meguro-ku.
-The central areas such as Minato and Shibuya also have some very high-grade neighborhoods such as Shoto, Jingumae, Minami Aoyama and Hiroo/Azabu, but due to high land prices you will find houses are much more expensive, or much smaller.
-The central Tokyo neighborhoods have a very limited supply of detached homes.
+In Tokyo, popular residential areas with a large selection of homes include Setagaya, Ota (the Denenchofu area in particular) and along the Toyoko train line in Meguro-ku.
+The central areas such as Minato and Shibuya also have some very high-grade neighborhoods such as Shoto, Jingumae, Minami Aoyama, Hiroo/Azabu, and Shirokane, but due to high land prices you will find houses are much more expensive, or much smaller.
+The central Tokyo neighborhoods have a very limited supply of detached homes and there may only be a very small number of homes available for sale at any one time.

 House prices: 60 million ~ 1.25 billion Yen+